Curricular Practical Training

 • currently be in valid F-1 status

-• have completed two semesters of full-time enrollment prior to CPT request
+• have completed two full-time semesters (fall and spring) prior to CPT request

-• be registered for a course that requires an internship component
+• be enrolled in a course that includes an internship or experiential learning component and fulfills a degree requirement

-• CPT dates are the same as course dates (student cannot start CPT/Internship before the start date of the course, or end CPT/Internship after the end date of the course).
-NO EXCEPTIONS
+• CPT authorization dates will match the start and end dates for the internship course.
+(Student cannot start CPT/Internship before the start date of the course or end CPT/Internship after the end date of the course).

-• Ph.D. students and students enrolled in a Master’s with thesis option are INELIGIBLE for CPT if they have completed all coursework and are registered for thesis or dissertation credits only.
+• Ph.D. students and students enrolled in a Master’s with thesis option are INELIGIBLE for CPT if they have completed all coursework and are registered for thesis or dissertation credits only, unless the internship work is necessary for thesis/dissertation completion

 Other considerations regarding CPT:

-• CPT is restricted to locations in south Florida because USCIS requires physical presence at FIU during the fall and spring semesters
+• CPT is restricted to locations within driving distance of MMC campus because USCIS requires physical presence at FIU during the fall and spring semesters (and summer if it is the first or last term).

-• Summer internships may be in other geographical locations in the US, EXCEPT, if you plan to graduate in the summer, CPT is restricted to locations in south Florida.
+• Summer internships may be in other geographical locations in the U.S., EXCEPT, if you plan to graduate in the summer, CPT is restricted to locations within driving distance of MMC campus.

-A violation of these rules may lead to the terminatioin of your immigration status.
+A violation of these rules may lead to the termination of your immigration status.

 Apply for CPT